-In August 2008, approximately 25,000 t of partially oxidised coal were removed from the open pit to a maximum depth of 15 m, as part of the preparation work required to take a bulk sample.
+In August 2008, approximately 25,000 t of partially oxidised coal was removed from the open pit to a maximum depth of 15 m, as part of the preparation work required to take a bulk sample.
 The coal was separated from the overburden and stockpiled south of the pit for easy access.
-The now much larger pit has been closed to vehicle access and local consumers will have enough stockpiled coal to supply them for several years.
+The now much larger pit has been closed to vehicle access but enough stockpiled coal remained to supply local consumers for several years.

 The Ulaan Ovoo Property is in the Orkhon-Selenge coal district and the Zelter coal basin and is the middle deposit of a series of five coal deposits that trend northeast to southwest and parallel the Zelter River.
-It is part of the Sharyn Gol formation which is composed of continentally derived tuffaceous-sandstone, tuffaceous-conglomerate, conglomerate, sandstone, siltstone, mudstone and coal.
+The coal seams found in the property are part of the Sharyn Gol formation which is composed of continentally derived tuffaceous-sandstone, tuffaceous-conglomerate, conglomerate, sandstone, siltstone, mudstone and coal.

-Sediments in the Sharyn Gol formation are thought to be about 500 m thick and are subdivided into:
+Sediments in the Sharyn Gol formation are thought to be about 500 m thick and are subdivided into three members as follows: